rhayman/ephysiopy/docs/api/ephysiopy/common/spikecalcs/index.rst

       This function is used to look for differences in theta frequency in different running directions as per Blair.
       See Welday paper - https://doi.org/10.1523/jneurosci.0712-11.2011

-      :param x1: The spike train for which the autocorrelogram will be calculated.
-      :type x1: np.ndarray

       :returns: The frequency with the maximum power in the theta band.
       :rtype: float